thatbrguy/nerf-tf2/docs/data_preparation.md

 In one case, the user may only have the images, and may not have the remaining information about the scene.
 In another case, the user may already have prepared all the information about the scene.
 This section describes how to prepare the data for **both** cases.

 The codebase requires the information about the scene to be structured in a specific format.
-We will refer to this format as the "360-degree inward-facing custom dataset format".
-The format is as follows:
+We will refer to this format as the "360-degree inward-facing custom dataset format" or "**IFCD Format**" in short.
+The **IFCD format** is as follows:
 1. All the images should be stored in a single directory.
-2. The information regarding the poses, bounds and intrinsics should be organized in a CSV file in the format specified in section 2.4 (Pose Info Format).
+2. The information regarding the poses, bounds and intrinsics should be organized in a CSV file in the **Pose Info Format** (specified in section 2.4).

 ### 2.2 Setting up the information about the scene